One Drop in Rig – 1 Family for 10 years – A kayak sail that was fitted to two more boats.

 I was delighted to see a photo of it on the Duck Flats website and I’m pleased that you’re marketing the rig again because I get many inquiries about it.

-We had a lot of fun out of that sailing canoe (picture right – the rig was built by David Wilson of Duck Flat) but I think in retrospect the hull was quite unsuitable for sailing.
+We had a lot of fun out of that sailing canoe (picture of the original boat the rig was fitted to right – the rig was built by David Wilson of Duck Flat) but I think in retrospect the hull was quite unsuitable for sailing.
 It had a very strong weathercocking tendency and I think I wrote and told you that I managed to hurt myself sailing it.
 (As it turns out, that probably would have happened to me anyway in some other way because of an illness I had at the time and which I still have.)

 I am now building John Bull’s little Pete — a single seat version of the same canoe — and will transfer the rig over to that.